Attorney General Merrick Garland vows Justice Department 'will not permit voters to be intimidated' ahead of midterms - NewsBreak

 Spokesman: Speaker Pelosi's husband assaulted in break-in

-WASHINGTON — (AP) — House Speaker Nancy Pelosi’s husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, said her spokesman, Drew Hammill.
-Pelosi...
+WASHINGTON (AP) — House Speaker Nancy Pelosi’s husband, Paul, was “violently assaulted” by an assailant who broke into their San Francisco home early Friday, and he is now in the hospital and expected to make a full recovery, said her spokesman, Drew Hammill.
+Pelosi was not in the residence at the time.
+Hammill said the assailant is in custody and the motivation for the attack is under investigation.
+“The Speaker and her family are grateful to the first responders and medical professionals involved, and request privacy at this time,” Hammill said in a statement.
+Pelosi just returned to Washington this week from a security conference in Europe and is due to keynote an advocacy event Saturday evening with Vice President Kamala Harris.

-Nancy Pelosi’s husband left hospitalized by intruder in California home, officials say
+Someone broke into Nancy Pelosi's San Francisco home and 'violently assaulted' her husband, the House speaker's office said

+Paul Pelosi was taken to a hospital, and he is expected to make a full recovery, the House speaker's office said.

 Comments / 0